eclipse-sumo/sumo/docs/web/docs/POLYCONVERT.md

 ---
-title: POLYCONVERT
+title: polyconvert
-permalink: /POLYCONVERT/
+permalink: /polyconvert/
 ---

 # From 30.000 feet

-**POLYCONVERT** imports geometrical shapes (polygons or points of interest) from different sources, converts them to a representation that may be visualized using [SUMO-GUI](SUMO-GUI.md).
+**polyconvert** imports geometrical shapes (polygons or points of interest) from different sources, converts them to a representation that may be visualized using [sumo-gui](sumo-gui.md).

 - **Purpose:** Polygon and POI import, conversion, and projection
 - **System:** portable (Linux/Windows is tested); runs on command line